 Schwinn Airdyne AD6 Price

 This is a no frills fan bike as they all are (with a good console) that can take many years of punishment and can humble you in quick time if you want.

-The best discounted price with free shipping I found when I looked was at Amazon.
-It also qualified for Prime.
+The bike qualified for free shipping and prime when I looked was at Amazon.

 This fan bike is made for the hardcore and serious trainer but can be used by all people including beginners.
 The unique way it uses air resistance to increase the resistance and the moving handlebars lets the workouts be easily tailored to your own ability and personal goals.